New Balance 775v2 Fully Reviewed & Compared Review Facts

 The midsole’s cushioning system also helps keep the foot comfortable by creating a base of cushioning that allows the foot to feel at ease during impact.
 The GCEVA, a part of the midsole, injects foam into the shoe so that it is not a separate component, allowing the shoe’s weight to stay down and the comfort level to go up.
 The outsole and its flex cut also help make the shoe feel comfortable when running as they allow the foot to move more naturally.

 Reviewers felt that the overall the shoe was very comfortable and made for an optimal running experience.

 The 775v2 offers a variety of color

 options.
 New Balance uses a streamlined design to create a stylish shoe that appeals to many people.

 However, reviews are mixed on the overall style of the shoe.
 One group of reviewers felt that the color choices and design made this version stylish.
 Another group of reviewers felt that the previous version was more visually appealing.

 The New Balance 775v2 has some durable qualities.
 Reviewers were impressed with the durability of the upper, which uses no-sew mesh and synthetic material.
 However, there have been several issues with the outsole’s rubber wearing down quickly.
 Reviewers felt that the outsole’s rubber was too thin.

 In general, reviewers felt that the quality of the shoe was a bit low for New Balance.
 Given the price point, though, the shoe’s durability does seem to match up for those who are not putting on as many miles and might not need a high quality, more expensive option.

-This shoe has a good amount of protection built into the shoe.
+The New Balance 775v2 has a good amount of protection built into the shoe.
 The outsole uses blown rubber in areas of high wear to protect from the abrasive elements often found on the road

 .
 While some reviewers had an issue with how quickly the rubber wore down, most felt that the protective element of the outsole was good.